oposs/tl-docker/README.md

 docker exec -ti my-tl-demo bash
 ```

+## Support

+If you have questions in connection with ThinLinc in general or
+thinlinc-demo-in-a-docker head over to the [ThinLinc Community](https://community.thinlinc.com/tag/docker).

 ## Build

 If you want to tinker with thinlinc, and modify it ... fork this repo and